 A new report from WhichBingo suggests that more people over the age of 55 years are now playing Bingo, but the gender dynamics of the game remain lopsided in favor of women.
 Their WhichBingo 2018 Player Survey also highlights some interesting new trends in the industry.

-The survey shows that bingo is still popular among women, even though brands are trying to make bingo a more unisex industry.
+The survey, a wide ranging report of the UK bingo market, shows that bingo is still popular among women, even though brands are trying to make bingo a more unisex industry.
 About 88% of the survey participants were female, due to their domineering presence in the market.
 The trends show that people aged 55 or over are playing more bingo, registering an increase for the first time in this category in three years.

 The survey shows that people now do not wish to subscribe to multiple bingo websites anymore.
 Only 28% of players now have memberships with over 10 brands, which could be because of the decreased number of no-deposit welcome schemes.
 About 57% of players have accounts will less than five brands while 10% have accounts with just one brand.
 This shows brand loyalty among customers who prefer to work with only a handful of bingo operators.